 Types of Roofing

-Asphalt Shingles – These shingles are the most common is the US.
-They can be reinforced and will last up to 20 years.
+Asphalt Shingles – These shingles are the most common in the U.S. They can be reinforced and will last up to 20 years.

-Modified Asphalt Shingles – Because these shingles can be a rubber type compound or a plasticizer, these shingles will generally hold up well in hail storms.
+Modified Asphalt Shingles – Because these shingles can be a rubber type compound or a plasticizer, they will generally hold up well in hail storms.

 Slate – Slate can last up to 100 years, maybe even longer than your home lasts.
 Because of the skill it takes to install, they tend to be more expensive.
-They are very heavy, in this case you must ensure your home can carry this weight.
-The weight better protects your home from things like high winds, but they can ship and break easier in hail storms.
+They are very heavy, in this case you must ensure your home can carry the weight.
+The weight better protects your home from high winds, but slate can break easier in hail storms.

 Metal – Light in weight and great aesthetically, many people are turning to metal roofs.
 Yet keep in mind that during hail storms, metal can easily dent.
 Metal roofs tend to last up to 40 years but may not hold their shape the entire time.

-Other Roofing Options – Synthetic roof coverings varies depending on the roofing company you choose.
-Depending on the product, that determines how well it will hold up in a hail storm.
+Other Roofing Options – Synthetic roof coverings vary depending on the roofing company you choose.
+The type of synthetic product determines how well it will hold up in a hail storm.

 Hail can cause extensive damage, not just to the look of your roof but to the inside as well.
 If your roof is extensively damaged, you may have water leakage within your home.
 This can lead to mold, water damage and flooding in the long run.
 Prevent these disasters from happening by installing a sound roof.